codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_430.rst

 .. _upgrade-430-stream-filter:

-Capturing STDERR and STDOUT streams in tests
+Capturing STDERR and STDOUT streams in Tests
 ============================================

 The way error and output streams are captured has changed.
 Now instead of::